maelschuler/maelschuler.github.io/README.md

 Do you like my website theme?
-It kind of feels like an old government database.
+It kind of feels nostalgic.
 # Mael Schuler
 [About Me](#about-me) |
 [Portfolio](#portfolio) |